 Elective deliveries, including vaginal delivery following induction of labour and C-section delivery with or without induction of labour, may help to avoid common adverse infant outcomes associated with deliveries among individuals with obesity.
 However, the inherent risks of elective delivery to both mother and baby must be considered.
 Induction of labour, particularly in nulliparous women with severe obesity (≥35kg/m²), is often a prolonged process that results in C-sections.
 Furthermore, the risks of C-section delivery during labour are increased compared to a pre-labour caesarean section.
 We are using BORN Ontario registry data to conduct population-based retrospective cohort studies that explore the optimal timing and mode of delivery for women across various categories of obesity and gestational weight gain.

-We are also conducting a partially randomized preference trial to determine the optimal mode of delivery for improving health outcomes for individuals with obesity and their babies.
+We are also conducting a partially randomized preference trial (The MODE Trial) to determine the optimal mode of delivery for improving health outcomes for individuals with obesity and their babies.
 These findings will be used to inform development of a large-scale study that will provide definitive evidence on the optimal care for these women and facilitate patient counselling so that an informed decision can be made.

 Even prior to legalization, cannabis use has been increasing in Canada, including among pregnant Canadian women.
 Although we anticipate further increases because of greater availability of cannabis and low perceptions of harm, there is a lack of conclusive evidence on the short-term outcomes and long-term sequelae of exposed children.